 Patients unsatisfied with the results of a prior nose job often seek out Dr. Bared’s expertise.
 He performs revision rhinoplasty using various techniques like caudal septal extension grafting, osteotomies, removal of a hump, tip refinement, and others.

-Revision rhinoplasty may be performed to address the following concerns:
+Miami Rhinoplasty Revision may be performed to address the following concerns:

 - Poor results from a previous nose surgery